 Cure Your Emetophobia & Thrive – The Book

-Released at the recent Vitality Show in London, Rob Kelly’s latest book, “Cure Your Emetophobia & Thrive”, is now available to buy on Amazon.
-This “targeted” adaptation of the best-selling Thrive Book is designed to help those with a phobia of vomiting to overcome their fears.
-The special edition builds upon the tools & techniques found within the original book, but focuses specifically on the Emetophobia.
-The insights that are described within the book are backed up by the latest scientific research.
+Released at the recent Vitality Show in London, Rob Kelly’s latest book, “Cure Your Emetophobia & Thrive”, is now available to buy at The Thrive Programme Shop.
+This “targeted” adaptation of the best-selling Thrive Programme book is designed to help those with a phobia of vomiting to overcome their fears.
+The special edition builds upon the tools & techniques found within the original book, but focuses specifically on Emetophobia.
+The insights that are described within the book are backed up by the latest scientific research into emetophobia.

 The short video below is about Mary.
 Mary had suffered with terrible emetophobia for over 75 years.. she had it from age 6 to age 81.
 In October 2014 she COMPLETELY CURED herself by going through ‘Cure your emetophobia and thrive’